QI-CSHL/QuantLabs2025/_sources/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 This is partially because the data is very noisy.
 Let's try to add some denoising befre we segment.

-Under "Image restoration, press the "denoise" button.
+Under `Image restoration` box in the lower part of the menu to the left, press the `Denoise` button.
 What do you notice about the image?

 Try using the same parameters and mode to segment this image.
 Did it improve?